lara-vel-dev/backend-with-golang/the-basics/02-variables-and-data-types/README.md

 > Don't forget to add the main function before adding the code below

 ## Data types in Go
+Data types are a set of related values that describe the operations that can be done on them and define the way they are stored.
+Go comes with several built-in data types.

 ### Basic types